sepiropht/vinay20045.github.io/posts/About-Me.md

 \-\-
 English translation of Turkish poem **Korkuyorum**

 I am [Vinay Kumar NP][0].
 I am a passionate techie and love the kick that building stuff gives.
 This is where I express my take on things.
-I currently reside in Bangalore, India.
+I come from Bangalore, India but currently residing in Santiago, Chile.
 I started out as a student entrepreneur.
 I architect web apps, write code and love food.

 I am currently working on a [startup][1] of my own.
 I have previously worked in various engineering leadership positions at [CommonFloor][2], [FlipKart][3] and [Practo][4].
 I also work with several startups as a technical consultant.